-You can reach this trail from either Grindelwald or Lauterbrunnen.
-Both are easily accessible by train and the mountain transport is immediately adjacent to the train stations.
 If you don’t have a SBB Half-fare card, consider getting the Swiss Travel Pass, which includes free travel on public transportation and 50% on mountain transport (25% for Jungfraujoch and a couple others).

 From Lauterbrunnen, take then mountain train to Wengen, then ride the gondola to Männlichen, do the hike to Kleine Scheidegg, then catch the Jungfrau train back down to Lauterbrunnen.
 In 2016, adult round trip with Halbtax was 30.20 CHF.